 The method of dismissal is a term used in cricket matches, and it refers to the manner in which a batsman has their wicket taken.
 The methods of dismissal can include being caught, being bowled, being stumped, being run out and leg before wicket.
 The next method of dismissal is the method via which the next wicket is predicted to be taken.
+For more information on how to become a successful cricket bettor head over to our cricket betting strategy guide.

 Betting on the next method of dismissal is just one of the many ways in which a bettor can enjoy in play betting whilst watching a cricket match.
 In play betting means placing bets on events as they unfold, and is a dynamic means of using judgement, concentration and background knowledge to generate a potential profit and gain more enjoyment from actually watching the match.
 Other in play cricket bets include the number of runs on which the next wicket will fall and the runs scored in a specific number of overs.